chocopie116/status.ajito.vg/README.md

 ![](/docs/architecture.png)

-People can ask there are ajiting people to #ajito.
+- People can ask there are people in #ajito by web site.
-People can respond there are ajiting people.
+- People can respond there are people in #ajito by slack.

 ## Env
 ```